The Donkey House offers high-quality accommodation for holiday rentals in the Greek village of Pragmatefti (Leonidio)

 The Donkey House itself: Renovated by a reputed local builder in 2019, The Donkey House is suitable for two people (there are two single beds).
 It is a traditional Greek building with thick stone walls and a part-pitched, part-flat roof.
 The windows and door are typically small to protect the interior from extremes of temperature.
 In addition, there is air-con for hotter periods in summer (and a heater for mid-winter).

 Inside, the Donkey House is a two-roomed L-shaped studio.
 The floor is stone-flagged in the traditional manner.
-In the main room are two single beds, an armchair, a small table and two chairs plus a modern kitchen fitted with a marble worksurface, a Bosch electric hob and built-in oven plus an integrated Liebherr refrigerator.
-A microwave is available.
+In the main room are two single beds, an armchair, a small table and two chairs plus a modern kitchen fitted with a marble worksurface, a microwave, a Bosch electric hob and built-in oven plus an integrated Liebherr refrigerator.
+Wifi is connected.

 The other half of the L-shape is taken up by a fully-fitted bathroom and walk-in shower.
 The washing machine is also to be found in the bathroom.
 A hot-water boiler heats up in a matter of minutes.